aelonkumar/myAI-projects/README.md

 # myAI-projects
-I'm want to creating something special for this world
+I want to creating something special for this world.